3 Ideas for a Wellness Fair Your Team will Love

 Prep for planning:

-1. Require all employees to get a biometric screening within at least the last 6 months and submit their completed form by a certain date, before you begin planning
+First, require all employees to get a biometric screening within at least the last 6 months and submit their completed form by a certain date, before you begin planning.

 • The calculated average of your entire population for each biometric (blood pressure, cholesterol levels, BMI, etc.)